-Students continue the sequence of three calculus based physics courses begun in Physics 101.
+Physics 101.
 The fundamental principles and applications of introductory thermodynamics and electricity and magnetism including circuits and Maxwell's equations at a beginning calculus level of mathematical sophistication are explored.
 Students participate in a single integrated lecture and laboratory course.
 Students verify, illustrate, and deduce various laws of physics through quantitative and qualitative experiments, tutorials, and active-learning activities.

-103 Physics for Engineers and Scientists III (5) UC:CSU
+103 Physics for Engineers and Scientists III (5) \UC:CSU

-Prerequisites: Mathematics 263 and Physics 102 with a grade of "C" or better.
+Prerequisite: Mathematics 263 and Physics 102 with a grade of "C" or better.
+Note: Many 4-year institutions require that Physics 101, 102 & 103 be taken at the same college.